 Effective Date of the New Workers Compensation Law

 May 15, 2011 is the effective date of the new workers compensation law.
-Section 30 of HN 2134 provides that the bill will take effect after May 15, 2011 and publication in the Kanas register.
+Section 30 of HN 2134 provides that the bill took effect after May 15, 2011 and publication in the Kanas register.
 If you go to the Kansas register, which you can find at the Secretary of State’s web page, you will find that the bill was published on April 28, 2011.
 So this bill will apply to accidents that occur on or after May 15, 2011.

 Video or Telephone Conference